 I have been running by this bridge for the past couple of years COMPLETELY oblivious to the fact it is in the best Christmas movie of all time!
 Right near West 62nd Street in Central Park, you will find the Pine Bank Arch Bridge.

 Michael’s school where Buddy picks him up before the famous snowball fight is also on West 68th Street.
-It’s an actual school unlike the house that serves as the school in Princess Diaries.
+It’s an actual school unlike the house that serves as the school in Princess Diaries which is actually just a house.

 This one is a little rogue, but the views are impeccable.
 After he ruins his dad’s big sales meeting (“Oh, you’re an angry elf!”), Buddy takes a pensive walk around New York.
 All the way to Queens.